seriaati/seriaati/README.md

 🔧 [Embed Fixer](https://github.com/seriaati/embed-fixer): A Discord bot that fixes social media embeds.
 💙 [Layla](https://github.com/seriaati/layla): A small bot with anime image searching features derived from Shenhe.
 📅 [Schedule Bot](https://github.com/seriaati/ScheduleBot): A collab project with other people.
 🛝 [Sugari](https://github.com/Sugari-Bot): A multi-purpose Discord bot that I contributed a small part of.
+🖤 [Wuthery](https://github.com/Wuthery): A big project that I collab with other devs, it is a service for the game Wuthering Waves.

 ## API Wrappers
 🔥 [ambr.py](https://github.com/seriaati/ambr): Async API wrapper for [ambr.top](https://ambr.top/)